Emphasis Mine In Bible Verses

 Sharpen the arrows, fill the quivers!
 The Lord has aroused the spirit of the kings of the Medes, Because His purpose is against Babylon to destroy it; For it is the vengeance of the Lord, vengeance for His temple.
 (Jeremiah 51:11 NASB)

 There is no question that God Himself was responsible for all these events - He caused them to happen.
-However, in most cases one cannot separate foreknowledge from fore ordination.
+However, in most cases foreknowledge and fore ordination go hand in hand.
 This because virtually all intended action depends, to a greater or lesser degree, on other factors.
-God's intended actions are no different.
+God's intended actions were no different.
 He could neither have predicted or planned anything unless He knew ahead of time what people were going to do.

 Old Testament